-Not Applicable
+• Not Applicable

-Negative Factors- Factors that could lead to negative rating action/downgrade:
+Negative Factors - Factors that could lead to negative rating action/downgrade:

-- Decline in asset quality parameters over with net non-performing assets (NNPA) ratio of over 5% on a sustained basis. - Decline in profit for a sustained basis leading to deterioration in capitalisation levels below 15% - Moderation in profitability on sustained basis
+- Decline in asset quality parameters over with net non-performing assets (NNPA) ratio of over 5% on a sustained basis. - Decline in profit for a sustained basis, leading to deterioration in capitalisation levels below 15% - Moderation in profitability on a sustained basis.

-Detailed description of the key rating drivers
+Detailed description of the key rating drivers Key Rating Strengths

-High systemic importance given its wide-spread domestic franchise and strong market position
+High systemic importance given its widespread domestic franchise and strong market position

-HBL is the largest private sector bank in India in terms of asset size with total assets of Rs.17,41,933 crore as on March 31, 2021 and has been identified as D-SIB by RBI since September 04, 2017.
-This strong market share is complemented by its ever-expanding Pan-India domestic franchise.
-As of September 30, 2021, the Bank's distribution network was at 5,686 branches and 16,642 ATMs / Cash Deposit & Withdrawal Machines across 2,929 cities / towns.
+HBL is the largest private sector bank in India, in terms of asset size, with total assets of Rs.17,41,933 crore, as on March 31, 2021, and has been identified as a D-SIB by the RBI since September 04, 2017.
+This strong market share is complemented by its ever-expanding pan-India domestic franchise.
+As on December 31, 2021, the bank's distribution network was at 5,779 branches and 17,328 ATMs/cash deposit and withdrawal machines across 2,956 cities/towns.
 Approximately 50% of the branches are in semi-urban and rural areas.

-Healthy capitalization levels
+Healthy capitalisation levels

 The bank continues to maintain healthy capitalisation levels.
-The bank reported Capital Adequacy Ratio (CAR) of 18.79% (Tier I CAR: 17.56%) (Under Basel III) and Common Equity Tier I (CET I) Ratio of 16.85% as on March 31, 2021 as against CAR of 18.52% (Tier I CAR: 17.23%) and CET I Ratio of 16.43% as on March 31, 2020.
-The capital metrics was supported by equity capital infusion of Rs.1,760.10 crore through the stock options exercised during FY21 (refers to the period April 1 to March 31; FY20.: Rs.1,848.68 crore of equity infusion).
-Strong capital raising ability coupled with healthy proportion of Tier I capital provides the bank with adequate headroom to raise additional Tier II capital to maintain high growth.
-During the half year ended September 30, 2021, the Bank raised Basel III compliant Additional Tier 1 (AT1) Notes of USD 1 billion (equivalent Rs.7,423.00 crore) and Basel III compliant AT1 Bonds of Rs.739.00 crore (in the form of rupee denominated bonds), both from overseas market.
-The bank reported CAR of 19.96% (Tier I CAR: 18.75%) and CET I Ratio of 17.39% as on September 30, 2021.
-The bank continues to maintain a comfortable buffer over the minimum regulatory requirements, which increased from 11.025% to 11.075% starting April 2019, owing to the increased requirement on account of being identified as a D-SIB, under Basel III.
+The bank reported a Capital Adequacy Ratio (CAR) of 18.79% (Tier-I CAR: 17.56%) (Under Basel III) and Common Equity Tier-I (CET-I) Ratio of 16.85%, as on March 31, 2021, as against CAR of 18.52% (Tier-I CAR: 17.23%) and CET-I Ratio of 16.43%, as on March 31, 2020.
+The capital metrics was supported by equity capital infusion of Rs.1,760.10 crore through the stock options exercised during FY21 (refers to the period April 1 to March 31; FY20: Rs.1,848.68 crore of equity infusion).
+The strong capital raising ability, coupled with a healthy proportion of Tier-I capital, provides the bank with adequate headroom to raise additional Tier-II capital to maintain high growth.
+During the nine months ended December 31, 2021, the bank raised Basel III compliant Additional Tier-1 (AT1) notes of US\$ 1 billion (equivalent Rs.7,423.00 crore) and Basel III compliant AT1 bonds of Rs.739.00 crore (in the form of rupee-denominated bonds), both from the overseas market.
+The bank reported a CAR of 19.53% (Tier-I CAR: 18.37%) and CET-I Ratio of 17.10%, as on December 31, 2021.
+The bank continues to maintain a comfortable buffer over the minimum regulatory requirement CAR of 11.70%, owing to the increased requirement on account of being identified as a D-SIB, under Basel III.